-The technology transfer process between a public laboratory and a company has been the subject of many publications and has been widely discussed in economic theory as well as in applied economics (e.g. the Journal of Technology Transfer).
+The technology transfer process between a public laboratory and a company has been the subject of many publications and has been widely discussed in economic theory as well as in applied economics (e.g. in the Journal of Technology Transfer).
 Here we will deal with the specificities related to this process in France and, in particular, in the field of technology transfer arising from the field of aerospace and defense.

-These specificities relate to the characteristics, capabilities and competencies of SMEs and public research laboratories.
-This paper will be based mainly on feedback regarding the strategy implemented for the development of an economically 'healthy' relationship between ONERA (Office National d'Etudes et Recherches Aérospatiales, the National Office for Aerospace Studies and Research) and the SMEs.
+These specificities relate to the characteristics, capabilities and competencies ('capacities') of SMEs and public research laboratories.
+This paper will be based mainly on feedback regarding the strategy implemented for the development of an economically 'healthy' relationship between ONERA (Office National d'Etudes et Recherches Aérospatiales, the National Office for Aerospace Studies and Research) and the SMEs surrounding it with mostly dyadic relations between themselves.
 The choice and definition of collaborative tools will be explained together with the analysis of the initial results and the prospects envisaged.

-We will contend that, in a cooperative process of innovation, these tools become mechanisms reducing informational asymmetries for (Stiglitz & Weiss, 1992) or "compensation mechanisms" 2009) (Paun, for other asymmetries between the various players at a microeconomic level.
-These newly identified Institutional asymmetries, (Culture) asymmetry (regarding the institutionalist theory of Veblen, 1914), Technological (Information in the case of Technology Transfer) asymmetry, Risk and Time Scaling asymmetry, often act as barriers to technology transfer the process, while simultaneously being critical for the eventual high intensity of the innovations pursued.
-The greater the asymmetries, the stronger the impacts on the intensity of innovations, always supposing that the differently involved actors in the innovation process do succeed in working together.
-This involves the effective implementation of asymmetries reduction (or compensation mechanisms) bridging the various agents.
+We will contend that, in a cooperative process of innovation, these tools become mechanisms for reducing informational asymmetries (Stiglitz & Weiss, 1992) or "compensation mechanisms" (Paun, 2009) for other asymmetries between the various players at a microeconomic level.
+These newly identified asymmetries, Institutional asymmetry (regarding the institutionalist theory of Veblen, 1914), Technological asymmetry and Risk asymmetry, often act as barriers to the technology transfer process, simultaneously being critical for the eventual high intensity of the innovations pursued.
+The greater are the asymmetries, the stronger will be the impacts on the intensity of innovations, always supposing that the differently involved actors in the innovation process do succeed in working together.
+This involves the effective implementation of asymmetries reduction (compensation mechanisms), through 'blending' the capacities for change of the various agents.

 Some of these mechanisms, more related to the knowledge economy, could be adapted and reshaped for other agents in the R&D and innovation domain, and for evaluation or regulation authorities of this domain.
-Their implementation for these other players could induce a amplification effect on innovation and its direct effects on economic growth at macroeconomic level the within the "national framework of the innovation system" (Freeman, 1987; Lundvall, 1992; Nelson, 1993).
+Their implementation for these other players could induce an amplification effect on innovation and its direct effects on economic growth at the macroeconomic level within the framework of the "national innovation system" (Freeman, 1987; Lundvall, 1992; Nelson, 1993).